khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 - Inform a user of a feature that has yet to be enabled.
 For example, Auto DevOps.
 - Promote a new feature.
 For example, a free trial of GitLab Ultimate by featuring the new squash commit functionality in merge requests.
+- Solicit user feedback.
+For example, you are evaluating a set of new features to help prioritize your roadmap through a survey.

 ### When not to use banners